LFoster03/smart-store-foster/README.md

 Run the script in VS Code by opening the terminal and execute.
 This will; create the database (sales_warehouse.db) if it doesn’t exist, create the tables (customers, products, and sales) and insert data from the CSV files into the corresponding tables.

+# Cross-Platform Reporting with Spark

+## Setup Spark
+Install Apache Spark
+Download the SQLite JDBC Driver from https://github.com/xerial/sqlite-jdbcLinks to an external site.
+Follow the Usage instructions in the README.
+Download the .jar file.
+I make a lib folder in my project repository and put it there.
+Set up SQLite JDBC Driver
+Verify PySpark works in Jupyter Notebook

+## Connect to Data Warehouse and Load Tables
+Start a Jupyter Notebook
+Connect to SQLite using PySpark
+Verify tables are loaded

+## Query & Aggregate Data
+Write a Spark SQL query for total revenue per customer.
+Store the results in a Pandas DataFrame for visualization.
+Review the results.

+## Slice, Dice, and Drilldown
+Slicing: Filter sales by date range
+Dicing: Group sales by product & region
+Drilldown: Aggregate sales by year → quarter → month

+## Create Interactive Visualizations (Python, Seaborn, Matplotlib)
+Create a bar chart for Top Customers
+Create a line chart for Sales Trends

+## Document
+Update README.md

+Describe your SQL queries and reports.
+Explain dashboard design choices.
+Include screenshot of: Power BI Model View / Spark SQL Schema Include screenshot of: Query results
+Include screenshot of: Final Dashboard / Charts

+Git Add-Commit-Push